Canons of the Episcopal Diocese of New Jersey:

 The foregoing requirements of this subsection (b) for housing or a housing allowance shall not apply to priests who are employed full-time as interim rectors or interim vicars or as assistant or associate clergy.
 The Congregation and such priest shall negotiate a mutually-acceptable written agreement as to compensation, including any agreed-upon housing and/or housing allowance.
 A copy of the agreement, signed by both parties, shall be filed with the Commission on Clerical Compensation.

-(c) The parish or mission shall pay the clergyperson a professional expense reimbursement in accordance with one of the following alternatives:
+(c) The parish or mission shall pay the clergyperson a professional expense reimbursement up to the annual amount set by the Clergy Compensation Chart, or a higher negotiated amount, based on one of the following alternatives:

-(1) The clergyperson shall submit periodically to the parish or mission treasurer an accounting of professional expenses incurred and shall be reimbursed for the amount billed; provided, however, that the total of the amount billed shall be in accordance with the amount set by the Clergy Compensation Chart or a higher negotiated amount.
+(1) The clergyperson shall submit periodically to the parish or mission treasurer an accounting of professional expenses incurred and shall be reimbursed for the amount billed.

 (2) The parish or mission shall provide the clergyperson with an automobile for professional use and pay the cost of operating it.
 In addition, the clergyperson shall submit periodically to the parish or mission treasurer an accounting of other professional expenses incurred and shall be reimbursed for the amount billed.